An introductory survey of the history, aesthetics, and literature of the theatre, and the various areas of theatrical production. Fall and Spring.

 THEA 111 Minimum Grade: D

 Analysis and theory of modern dance with an emphasis on basic technique and movement exploration.
 Includes a study of the evolution of modern dance and its past and present pioneers.
-May be repeated.
 Fall.

-This course covers the fundamentals of the process of designing for the theatre - developing the design from the initial script study through the collaborative process in design meetings.
+Fundamentals of the process of designing for the theatre - developing the design from the initial script study through the collaborative process in design meetings.
 Learning how to “see” and developing points of view and approaches are studied.
-The course will also cover the business of design, working in regional theatres and other professional venues.
+The course also covers the business of design, working in regional theatres and other professional venues.
 Fall, even years.

-This course examines the role of costume design in the performance storytelling process for stage and fashion.
-Utilizing classic design principles and tools, including color theory and artistic media, we will explore turning texts into visual images through script analysis, character interpretation, use of historical dress, and artistic inspirations.
+Examine the role of costume design in the performance storytelling process for stage and fashion.
+Utilizing classic design principles and tools, including color theory and artistic media, we explore turning texts into visual images through script analysis, character interpretation, use of historical dress, and artistic inspirations.
 Spring.

 An introduction to the technical procedures, equipment, organization, drafting, and design principles of theatrical lighting.
 Students will design and execute lighting for main stage productions.
 Spring.